codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do you never see elephants hiding in trees?
-Because they're so good at it.
+Why did the cookie cry?
+It was feeling crumby.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Java Vendor Machine
+ 1. .svg
- 2. Java Visual Machine
+ 2. .png
- 3. Just Virtual Machine
+ 3. .jpeg
- 4. Java Virtual Machine
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  .svg
 </details>